 The following scholarships will be awarded only to full-time undergraduate students at WKU on an annual basis.
-Applications will become available in the spring term with a deadline usually in early March.
-Check back at this page for updated information.
+Applications are NOW available.

-Read below, select a Scholarship(s), then go to the Biology Scholarships Online Form (link active when applications are being accepted).
+Read below, select a Scholarship(s), then go to the Biology Scholarships Online Form.
 The due date for applications for 2014 is March 31 by midnight.

 Ernest O. Beal Biology Scholarship